gabberiel/cytokine_activity/README.md

 ## 4. Evaluation of Resultig CAP-Candidates.
 Evaluation is run in ```main_evaluation.py```. \
-Considers the hpdp and cluster these using k-means.
+Considers the hpdp and cluster these using k-means (/ DBSCAN).
 The mean of each cluster is then considered as main-candidate CAPs for encoding cytokine.
 The event-rate for each of the main-canditate is considered to see if there is a significant increase after injection or not.

 ## 5. Visualisations and Model Assessments.
 Run ```main_visualisations.py``` with parameters of your choosing.